-Visitor center exhibits present early influences which shaped Lindbergh's environmental and aviation passion, his aviation success and the controversial side of his life.
+Visitor center exhibits present early influences which shaped Lindbergh's environmental and aviation passions, his aviation success and the controversial side of his life.
 A don't miss activity is a climb inside the "Spirit of St. Louis" cockpit simulator.

 A mural of a little boy gazing up to a Minnesota sky welcomes visitors to the exhibit gallery.
 Here, and throughout the exhibit, Lindbergh's words guide the visitor: "Those clouds, how far away were they?
 Nearer than the neighbor's house, untouchable as the moon--unless you had an airplane, wings with which I could fly up to the clouds..."